 Yes.
-You can honor your gift pledge to SDSU with one or more qualified charitable IRA rollover transfers of up to \$100,000 per person, per calendar year.
-Have your provider indicate that the transfer is a gift from you so that we can properly identify the gift when it arrives and provide you the important gift documentation required for your records.
+You can honor your gift pledge to SDSU with one or more qualified charitable IRA rollover transfers of up to \$100,000 per person per calendar year.
+Ask your provider to indicate the transfer is a gift from you so we can properly identify the gift when it arrives and provide you the important gift documentation required for your records.